By Grand Central Rail

 A bit more challenging that the other trails, this adventure is approximately six miles long (9.8K) and will only be suitable for older kids and keen walkers as there are steep steps, deep descents and climbs by the river.

 From York train station you can catch a connection to the picturesque Knaresborough station, which will take approximately half an hour.
 From here, take a short walk into the town centre to start your hike.
 You’ll begin at Conyngham Hall and pass landmarks like Mother Shipton’s Cave as well as follow the glorious flow of the River Nidd.
-Take time to admire the stunning views along the Nidd Gorge, before you head back into the town for a lovely pub meal before heading back to York.
+Take time to admire the stunning views along the Nidd Gorge, before you head back into the town for a lovely pub meal then head back to York.